 Heel spurs and heel pain can be caused by wearing improperly fitted shoes, weight gain, a sudden increase in activity, going barefoot for extended periods, an increase in the amount of time you spend on your feet or the impact from a new exercise regime.
 To prevent injury or treat current heel pain, wear shoes appropriate to your activity; wear shoes with good arch support even when you're at home; avoid standing in one spot for long periods; and ice your heel after activity.

 Precautions and Pain

 Finding a way to maintain an active lifestyle can help you manage your weight and preserve and build muscle tone.
-However, exercising through heel pain is not a good idea, cautions the California Podiatric Medical Association.
+However, exercising through heel pain is not a good idea.
 If an activity causes pain, discontinue the activity and seek your doctor's advice.